How to Travel Cheap (and More Often) in 2019

 Click Here to get more information about the Chase Sapphire Preferred Card.

 Or learn how you can save $500 on your next flight with the Capital One Venture card.
 There’s no easier way to use points and miles to unlock free travel.
 You can simply purchase a flight, hotel, cruise or more, then log in and erase the purchase from your statement using those points.
-This card also has some incredible perks to improve your travels, including a free Global Entry or TSA PreCheck application.
+This card also has some incredible perks to improve your travels, including an up to a $100 credit for Global Entry or TSA PreCheck.
 And the $95 annual fee is also waived in the first year.